kegg/docs/idiot.md

 ### Show that you tried

 If you're asking a question regarding a programming question you're attempting to tackle at least show the source code for the problem you're having.
-This falls under the idea of <em>don't make someone else write code for you</em>.
+This falls under the idea of *don't make someone else write code for you*.
 You're programming something, that's great.
 You're stuck somewhere. that's fine too.
 Show where you're stuck and go from there.

 ### Show relevant code